 To volunteer in the future and for us to plan accordingly, contact Josh Dansdill or (563) 864.7112

-Join us for our next chapter meeting October 10.
+Join us for our next chapter meeting February 13.
 The meeting will start at 6:30 PM at the Tavern Pizza and Pasta Grill, 1755 50th Street, West Des Moines IA 50266.
 Please bring your fishing stories and hear about what is going on with the club.
+Emma Hanigan from the Iowa DNR, Urban Forestry Coordinator, will be the presenter.
+She will be sharing a presentation on Maximizing the Benefits of Trees and Woodlands.